 In terms of speed, MapR holds MapReduce world records.
 The TeraSort record is a record of how fast you can sort 1 TB.
 MapR holds the latest record at 45 seconds!
 The MinuteSort record is another benchmark that measures how much you can sort in one minute.
 MapR holds the record there as well.

 MapR architecture preserves and therefore exploits its read-write file system capability to provide standard NFS interface for cluster access so that you can directly deposit data into the cluster without needing any special connectors.
 Whether it’s a web server, or a database server, or an application server, they can all dump data into MapR directly at very high speeds.
 MapR can behave like a giant NFS server that’s fully HA.
 This saves a lot of time and energy in trying to fork-lift data into Hadoop.
 With MapR, you can do it directly, with no intermediate steps needed.

-MapR is the technology leader for Hadoop because of a robust foundational architecture that cannot be built through bolt-on software patches.
+MapR is the big data technology leader because of a robust foundational architecture that cannot be built through bolt-on software patches.
 Case-in-point: Over the years, other distributions (all of which rely on HDFS) have attempted to catch up with MapR platform’s core functionality by providing sub-optimal point-solutions: there is one HA solution for NameNode, a different one for JobTracker, completely different HA architecture for HBase.
 Moreover these solutions are incomplete at best, as is the case with other attempts at providing basic enterprise-grade functionality such as snapshots, which cannot provide point-in-time recovery, and NFS access, which is read-only with low performance.